jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 Any endofunctor $T: \mathcal{C} \to \mathcal{C}$ can be composed with itself, to obtain e.g. $T^2$ and $T^3$ (which are both again endofunctors from $\mathcal{C}$ to $\mathcal{C}$.
 A monad concerns an endofunctor, together with natural transformation between this functor and its composites that give it a "monoid-like structure".
 Say $\alpha$ is a natural transformation $T \Rightarrow T'$, where $T, T'$ are endofunctors of $\mathcal{C}$, then note that $\alpha_x$ is a morphism from $Tx \to T'x$ in the category $\mathcal{C}$.
 Since this is a morphism, we can use $T$ or $T'$ to lift it, i.e. we obtain arrows at components $(T \alpha)_a \equiv T (\alpha_a)$ and $(\alpha T)_a \equiv \alpha_{Ta}$.

-In particular, note that this defines natural transformations between the appropraite composite functors since the image of any commutative diagram under a functor is again commutative.
+In particular, note that this defines natural transformations between the appropriate composite functors since the image of any commutative diagram under a functor is again commutative.

 We are now ready to dive into the definition of a monad: